5 ways to spot a scam

 Scams can be convincing and they’re getting harder to spot.
 Whether it’s a suspicious email, text, or social media message, knowing what to look for can help you stay safe.

-Here are five quick ways you can protect yourself from scams:
+Here are five common tactics scammers use, with ways you can protect yourself:

 Example: An email from studentfinance@gov.uk.com might look official, but the extra “.com” is a red flag.